lulu-mechanics/lulu-mechanics.github.io/_pages/cv.md

 * 2017 National Scholarship for Graduate Students, Ministry of Education of the People’s Republic of China

 ## Service and Leadership
-* Reviewer for Nature Communications, Materials Today, International Journal of Mechanical Sciences, International Journal of Solids and Structures, Thin-Walled Structures, Engineering Structures, International Journal of Non-linear Mechanics, International Journal of Robotics Research, Journal of Applied Mechanics-ASME, Applied Mathematics and Mechanics-English Edition, Acta Mechanica, Applied Mathematical Modelling, European Journal of Mechanics / A Solids.
+* Reviewer for Nature Communications, Journal of the Mechanics and Physics of Solids, Materials Today, International Journal of Mechanical Sciences, International Journal of Solids and Structures, Thin-Walled Structures, Engineering Structures, International Journal of Non-linear Mechanics, International Journal of Robotics Research, Journal of Applied Mechanics-ASME, Applied Mathematics and Mechanics-English Edition, Acta Mechanica, Applied Mathematical Modelling, European Journal of Mechanics / A Solids.